CS639-Data-Management-for-Data-Science/s25/p5/README.md

 4. Submit the CSV generated to the competition.

 ---
 ## Helper Utilities.
-Read the Fn names atleast so that you are not re-writing code(Refer to the helper.py)
+Read the Function names at least so that you are not re-writing code(Refer to the helper.py)

 * **make_submission**: Helps you convert your predictions to competition submission ready files.
 * **rmsle**: Implementation of the metric used to evaluate your score on the leaderboard.